tgf101/chatapp/README.md

 <img width="523" height="644" alt="image" src="https://github.com/user-attachments/assets/1e817fd9-93f4-4c64-a7db-9c40379ad564" />

 # Socket.io - Real-time messaging
 I used socket.io for real-time communication between connected users.
-This allows users to send anbd recieve messages instantly.
+This allows users to send and recieve messages instantly.

 Code that was used was:
 io.on ("connection", function (socket){